shahriarshafin/Iot-car-controller/README.md

 # wificarcontroller
 #https://shahriarshafin.me/wificarcontroller/
-## This is a web application that can control Nodemcu bot-Car with ip address and stream live footage.
+## This is a web application that can control Nodemcu bot-Car and stream live footage with ip address